jobo3208/pokered/journal.markdown

 argument to `and`.
 If I want to choose between two pokémon, I'd do `and $1`, because we only want a single random bit.
 The Jynx/Mime patch is at `patches/jynx_mime_title_screen.patch`.

+## Save File Manipulation ##
+Wed 05 Aug 2015 11:19:58 PM EDT

+I think the key to jumping into whichever situation I want with whichever pokémon I want will be manipulating the save file.
+That's one way to do it, anyway.
+VisualBoyAdvance makes a save file in `~/.vba` and names it after the ROM you're using.
+I haven't quite figured out which parts of the Game Boy's memory are saved in here, but I was able to find the player name after saving a file.
+I tried changing the name without changing its length (`ASH` to `JIM`), but that didn't work, presumably because there's a checksum in there that I didn't recalculate.
+That will be the next thing I try.